Applied Visual Analytics

 In a data-driven world, it is important to be able to analyze large amounts of data to identify patterns of interest and test hypotheses about them.
 Visual Analytics provides us with an interactive process of analytical reasoning facilitated by data visualization, combining the strengths of humans and computers in order to derive insight from massive, dynamic, ambiguous, and often conflicting data.

 In this course we will introduce basic concepts of data visualization, how to apply them to build interactive interfaces for data sets of different types, and which tools are useful in this process.
+The course is designed for industry professionals and employees in any organizations.

 Target group